phorton1/Arduino-esp32_cnc3018/docs/electronics.md

-# ESP32 cnc3018 with WiFi and TFT touch UI - Hardware
+# ESP32 cnc3018 with WiFi and TFT touch UI - Electronics

 **[Home](readme.md)** --
 **[Installation](installation.md)** --
 **[Software](software.md)** --
-**electronics** --
+**Electronics** --
 **[Hardware](hardware.md)** --
 **[3D Printing](3dPrinting.md)**

-This page contains the circuit schemaatics and photos of the printed circuit boards and their layouts.
+This page contains the circuit schematics and photos of the printed circuit boards and their layouts.

 The **kiCad** and **flatCam** files can be found in [/docs/kiCad](kiCad), including